Gauravsinghh1/gitlab/README.md

 # Country Information API Project with Theme Switcher

-This project is an API-based application where you can view live countr details.
+This project is an API-based application where you can view live country details.
 It includes multiple features for exploring information about countries.

 ## Project Website